 For this term, select a book from the list below.
-Read the book, and compose 4 posts to your ROAR blog.
+Read the book, and compose 2 set of ROAR notes.
 Then, read the film adaptation of your book.
 Compose 1 post that makes use of film terms and analyzes how it adapts the book.

 You are required to prove you legally watched the film, so no downloading or streaming.